 (b) otherwise, the judgment may be enforced under and subject to the Civil Judgments Enforcement Act 2004.

-[Section 144 amended by No. 5 of 2008 s.
+[Section 144 amended: No. 5 of 2008 s.
 24.]

 145. Pending proceedings to enforce a judgment

 (1) If immediately before commencement proceedings for or in connection with enforcing a judgment are pending in a court, then on commencement either —